How Many Cows are on Canadian Dairy Farms?

 Dairy farms: small, medium or big?

 Canadian farms come in all shapes and sizes!
-Some small farms have 30 cows.
-And there are a handful that have close to 1000 cows.
+Some small farms have 40 cows.
+And there are a handful that reach 1000+ cows.
 But what is a typical farm?
-For Canadian dairy farms, the average is 96 milking cows.
-Eastern Canada tends to have an average number that is lower (average of 75 to 95 cows per farm in Quebec and Ontario), while Western provinces tend to have an average number of 130 to 175 milking cows per farm.
+For Canadian dairy farms, the simple average is 105 milking cows.
+Two-thirds of farms in the country have 200 cows or fewer.
+Eastern Canada tends to have an average number that is lower (average of 82 to 100 cows per farm in Quebec and Ontario), while Western provinces tend to have an average number closer to 190 milking cows per farm (and more land too).
 All farms—regardless of size, are subject to the same high standards and practices in terms of animal care, animal health, environmental sustainability and the purity of milk produced.

-Statistics Canada reports that 98% of these farms are family-owned and operated.
-There’s a sense of community fostered in this industry.
+Statistics Canada reports that 98% of Canada’s farms are family-owned and operated.
+There’s a sense of community fostered in Canadian farming.
 And the strong connections our farmers have to their profession comes through in the quality of the milk they produce.
 Big, medium or small, these farms produce some of the highest quality milk in the world.

 "As a proud 3rd generation dairy and cash crop farmer, I naturally grew up with a love of farming and had a strong passion for dairy cattle.
 My grandfather told me I would never work a day in my life if I loved what I was doing - and he was right!" — Paul, dairy farmer